HopedWall/rs-gfatovcf/README.md

-# rs-GFAtoVCF
+# rs-gfatovcf
-rs-GFAtoVCF is a tool that finds variants in a Variation Graph.
+rs-gfatovcf is a tool that finds variants in a Variation Graph.
 Refer to [this link](https://gsocgraph.blogspot.com/) for further details.

 ## How to run this tool
 First, clone this repo and move to the resulting directory: